 Resident Opportunities and Self Sufficiency Program (ROSS)

-For more information on what the ROSS program can do for you contact Amy Scrimpsher, ROSS Coordinator, at 423-7745 ext.
+For more information on what the ROSS program can do for you contact Tracey Green, ROSS Coordinator, at 423-7745 ext.
 3019.

 Decatur Housing Authority is pleased to offer service coordination to Public Housing tenants.
 The service coordinator assists tenants and their families with support to enhance the quality of their daily lives.
-The goal of the service coordinator is to provide tenants with the necessary information and referrals to achieve local services, educational opportunities, and gain access to opportunities to maintain their lease.
-The service coordinator is an integral part of the housing and property team and plays a critical role in the success of the tenants and respect of the community.
+The goal of the service coordinator is to provide tenants with the necessary information, grant referrals to achieve local services, offer educational opportunities, and gain access to opportunities to maintain their lease.
+The service coordinator is an integral part of the housing and property team and plays a critical role in the success of the tenants and the respect of the community.

 You may reach, Tracey Green, Decatur Housing Authority’s Elderly/Disabled Service Coordinator at 217-423-7745 ext.
 3019.